ArcMark: Distortion-Free Multi-Byte LLM Watermark via Optimal Transport: Proof of Theorem

 \emph{Achievability:} We first prove that the capacity is at least equal to the quantity given in \eqref{capacity_formula}.
-Consider any discrete distribution $P_W$ and function $x(w,q)$ satisfy the condition in the capacity expression in \eqref{capacity_formula}; that is,
+Consider any discrete distribution $P_W$ and function $x(w,q)$ satisfying the condition in the capacity expression in \eqref{capacity_formula}; that is,